techcultivation/docs/overview.md

 (History & Culture) from the University of Cambridge, and still picks up a book from time to time.

+**Matija Šuklje** serves as the General Counsel of the Center for the Cultivation of Technology.
+He is a lawyer by profession and geek by heart, with almost two decades of active involvement in the FOSS scene and heaps of experience in both the ICT and legal NGO sector – most notably as FSFE’s Legal Coordinator.
+Matija enjoys explaining difficult legal issues to technical minds and technical details to lawyers.

 ## Advisory Board

 **Claudio "vecna" Agosti**, Tactical Tech, Globaleaks (Germany)